logo

 Moneybox LISA

-This is also a solid option for those seeking a safer alternative, as the Cash LISA at Moneybox currently has the leading interest rate of 4.40% AER.
+This is also a solid option for those seeking a safer alternative, as the Cash LISA at Moneybox currently has an interest rate of 5% AER.

 The app is super easy to use, and of course, Moneybox comes with loads of great savings features such as round-ups, which could just help you purchase your new home that little bit quicker.
 There is also mortgage advice, a free deposit calculator, automatic deposits, and a Home-buying ‘Gifts’ feature that allows friends and family to contribute towards your home deposit.